 Dionys watched with quiet assessment as they settled—how Alessia positioned herself as a living barricade, the instinctive way Stella curled toward her mother in her sleep.
 Something in his stoic expression softened, just fractionally.

-“They stay with us until the war ends,” Dionys murmured to Odrian, too low to wake the sleeping mother and daughter.
+“Until the war ends,” Dionys agreed, too soft to wake the sleeping mother and daughter.
 It wasn’t a question or a suggestion.

 It was a king’s decree.